numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

   machinery and as of now both ``free`` and ``clone`` must be provided, although this could be relaxed.

-  Unlike NumPy casts, the vast majority of ufuncs currently does not require this additional scratch-space, but may need simple flagging capability for example for implementing warnings (see Error and Warning Handling below).
+  Unlike NumPy casts, the vast majority of ufuncs currently do not require this additional scratch-space, but may need simple flagging capability for example for implementing warnings (see Error and Warning Handling below).
   To simplify this NumPy will pass a single zero initialized ``npy_intp *``